learn-co-curriculum/aws-html-document-structure/README.md

 Adding the title should get the last two tests passing!
 Run the tests one last time to verify.

+## Boilerplate

+While understanding the basic HTML document structure is important, luckily we don't always have to set it up ourselves.
+Because the basic document structure should be the same for all HTML, we can use a template every single time.
+We call this template **boilerplate code**.

+Most code editors will have an HTML boilerplate available for you to use in `.html` files.
+For VS Code, the shortcut to use the boilerplate is simply typing `!` in the file and hitting tab or enter.
+You will immediately see the HTML document structure all set up for you.
+It's like magic!

+To try it out, create a new file called `boilerplate.html` and test it there.

+> **NOTE**: You may see some extra things we didn't talk about like `<meta>` tags.
+> Typically, won't need to touch those, so we won't cover them in detail.
+However,
+> if you're interested in their function, check out the resources at the bottom.

 ## Conclusion

 In this lesson, we've reviewed the basics of document structure, as well as what